Achievable logoAchievable logo

 Percentiles

-Percentiles can be a tricky topic, especially when applied to standard deviation problems.
-For the moment, just remember that a larger percentile means a better score.
+Percentiles can be tricky, especially when they show up in standard deviation problems.
+For now, remember this key idea: a larger percentile means a better relative score.

 Box and whisker plot, range, interquartile range (IQR)

-A box and whisker plot is a way of illustrating the distribution of the measurements in a set.
-They relate very closely to percentiles.
+A box and whisker plot is a way to illustrate how measurements are distributed in a data set.
+Box and whisker plots connect closely to percentiles.
 Here’s an example labeled box and whisker plot:

 Example box and whisker plot

-Let’s imagine the box and whisker plot above represents a set of 100 observations about the number of times people use public transit in a week.
-The limits of the whiskers represent the extreme measurements in the set of 100 observations.
-The minimum observation in this chart is 0, and the maximum observation is 8.
+Imagine the box and whisker plot above represents a set of 100 observations of how many times people use public transit in a week.

 Can you guess what percentile Q1 represents?